pcjdhhhh/RACER/README.md

 ![The overall execution process of applying the RACER algorithm to time series clustering](framework.jpg)

 ## Main Results: Critical difference diagrams for all methods on UCR archive.
+The latest experimental results can be found in the published paper, as the results presented here are outdated.

 ![Critical difference diagrams for all methods on UCR archive.](ARI_CD.png)

 ## Main Results: The average ARI value of each algorithm across the datasets used.
+The latest experimental results can be found in the published paper, as the results presented here are outdated.

 ![The average ARI value of each algorithm across the datasets used.](average_ARI.jpg)